Kruger National Park

-Kruger National Park is a South African National Park and one of the largest game reserves in Africa.
-It covers an area of 19623 km2 in the provinces of Limpopo and Mpumalanga in northeastern South Africa, and extends 360 km from north to south and 65 km from east to west.
+Kruger National Park ([ˈkry.(j)ər]) is a national park in South Africa covering an area of 19623 km2 in the provinces of Limpopo and Mpumalanga in the country's northeast.
+It extends 360 km from north to south and 65 km from east to west.
 The administrative headquarters are in Skukuza.
 Areas of the park were first protected by the government of the South African Republic in 1898, and it became South Africa's first national park in 1926.

-To the west and south of the Kruger National Park are the two South African provinces of Limpopo and Mpumalanga, respectively.
-To the north is Zimbabwe and to the east is Mozambique.
-It is now part of the Great Limpopo Transfrontier Park, a peace park that links Kruger National Park with the Gonarezhou National Park in Zimbabwe, and with the Limpopo National Park in Mozambique.

-The park is part of the Kruger to Canyons Biosphere, an area designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as an International Man and Biosphere Reserve.
+It is part of Kruger to Canyons Biosphere, an area designated as a biosphere reserve.

-The park has nine main gates allowing entrance to the different camps.